wklenk/rak8212-espruino-nb-iot/README.md

 not handled in the code.
 So, the code should be more resilient and expect this things to happen and possibly just restart or take more intelligent actions.

+## upload-ssl-certs-to-bg96.js
+Some IoT Platforms (like AWS IoT) require the MQTT client to authenticate using a SSL client certificate.
+As the Quectel BG96 already **has** an embedded MQTT stack, one must supply the following files to enable authenticated and encrypted communication:

+* The MQTT client's client certificate (e.g. 3a34634a38-certificate.pem.crt on AWS IoT)
+* The private key of the client (e.g. 3a34634a38-private.pem.key)
+* The trusted root CA certificates

+All files have to be provided in PEM format.
+As this format is in ASCII, you can just cut and paste the contents to the JavaScript source code.

+Then transfer the code to the device (using the Espruino IDE) and call function _uploadCertificates();_ The files will be saved to the device as cert.pem, key.pem and cacert.pem and can be used in a later step to configure the SSL connection options for the embedded MQTT stack.

 ## data-logger-mqtt.js
 This example uses the Espruino MQTT module as implementation for the MQTT protocol.
 The example provides a communication layer between this MQTT implementation and the BG96 which is purely used to send and receive data